 Would my actions today be mistaken for those of Jesus?

 I am a Catholic Sister, a Daughter of St. Paul.
 I grew up in the USA Midwest.
 I have lived in several states--from Boston to Hawaii, to Alaska, to Texas.
-I was blessed to have studied in Rome, Italy.
+I was blessed to have studied in Rome, Italy for almost a year.
 I have been several times to Guam, once to Samoa, once to the island of Chuk, which was once called Truk.